DizNicolasAmor/interviews-practice/RUST.md

 - **Locks** provide a way to synchronize access to shared resources.

 Rust also provides abstractions like `Futures` and `async/await` syntax to work with asynchronous programming, which allows for concurrent execution without creating multiple threads.

+### How do the borrowing rules prevent data races?

+They prevent data races by ensuring that only one mutable reference or any number of shared references can exist at any given time for a given piece of data.

+This ensures that the data is not modified while it is being read and that multiple mutable references cannot exist simultaneously, preventing write-write data races.

+Additionally, Rust's ownership model ensures that data is not accessed after it has been freed, preventing read-after-free data races.